azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

 #### Subscription Activity Alerts (based on Azure Insights)

 > **Note**: The alerts setup covered on this page uses the native 'Insights-based' alerts mechanism offered by the Azure PG.
-In the 'Alerting & Monitoring' section, we also cover support for OMS-based alerts which enable similar scenarios (and more).
+In the 'Alerting & Monitoring' section, we also cover support for Log Analytics-based alerts which enable similar scenarios (and more).
 We have found that both approaches are in use across LoB application teams.